 Mrs. Amy Garvin enjoys being a paraprofessional Saint Joseph Catholic School.
 She has been at SJS since 2005.
 She obtained an Associate’s Degree from Macon State College.
 She worked at a local florist and was a stay at home mom prior to coming to St. Joseph’s.
 Mrs. Garvin enjoys traveling with her family, especially their annual trips to Disney World, the beach and running with her dad.
 She and her husband, Matt, have three children.

-Mrs. Amy Green is the new 3K paraprofessional at St Joseph's Catholic School.
-She is very excited and honored to be a part of this new 3K addition to St Joseph School.
-Mrs Green has a Bachelor's Degree from Virginia Tech in Psychology and Family Child Development.
+Mrs. Amy Green teaches the 3K class at St. Joseph Catholic School.
+She has been teaching the SJS 3K class since the inaugural year in 2016.
+Mrs. Green has a Bachelor’s Degree from Virginia Tech in Psychology and Family Child Development.
 She worked at Northway Preschool prior to joining the SJS family.
-She has enjoyed being a stay at home mom to three kids and volunteering at their schools.
-She and her family enjoy traveling, taking an annual beach trip to the Outer Banks, N.C. and entertaining family and friends at their home.
+She has enjoyed being a stay at home mom to three children and volunteering in their schools.
+She and her family enjoy traveling, taking an annual beach trip to Outer Banks, N.C., and entertaining family and friends at their home.